Guest Post Here’s everything you need to know about mobile ad targeting.

 As wireless networks become more focused on delivering web services, rather than nickel-and-diming customers for mobile minutes and bandwdith, they’re in danger of becoming so-called “dumb pipes.”

 VentureBeat’s Mobile Summit, our annual get-together with top-level mobile industry executives, is kicking off today at the beautiful Cavallo Point Lodge resort in Sausalito, Calif.

 Guest Post Retargeting boils down to well-informed persistence: Customers who don’t convert receive follow-up messages testing new offers, different copy or colors or multiple calls to action to ensure that no opportunity for a conversion is missed.

 Guest Post Here are four common mistakes that could plague your responsive project.

 Guest Post Screen size matters more than content creators think.

 Guest Post Mobile gaming apps have been quietly reinventing mobile advertising and out-monetizing even the large, well-established publishers.
 Here are a few things the mobile games companies have worked out along the way.

 Security systems, cars, homes, appliances: everything modern, seemingly, has a remote control.
+Even you.

 Guest Post Despite all of the time we spend on our smartphones, mobile advertising trails online advertising.
 CPMs for mobile are a fraction of what they are on the Web.